Chemical Safety: The OSHA Laboratory Standard (online)

 Description:

-Renewal Process: Review the course materials in Learn@UW and pass the quiz with a 70% or higher score.
-Self-registration is not required for renewal; this course will be available on your Learn@UW “My Home” page indefinitely for your renewal convenience.
+Renewal Process: Review the course materials in Learn@UW Canvas and pass the quiz with a 75% or higher score.
+Self-registration is not required for renewal; this course will be available on your Learn@UW Canvas Dashboard page indefinitely for your renewal convenience.

 Audience